$\mathbb{A}^1$-invariance of localizing invariants: Witt vectors

 \sssec{} Recall that

-admits a sectionwise symmetric monoidal structure (see (\ref{ssec:action})).
-By construction, the functor $p_{l,*}$ is symmetric monoidal.
-The usual abstract nonsense implies that the adjoint functor $p_*^!$ is lax symmetric monoidal, i.e. there is a natural transformation
+admits a sectionwise symmetric monoidal structure, extending the symmetric monoidal structure on $\mathcal{E}nd(\sC)$ (see (\ref{ssec:action})).
+By construction, the functor $p_{l,*}$ is symmetric monoidal. and is also closed (i.e. preserves the internal hom).
+The adjoint functor $p_l^!$ is lax symmetric monoidal, i.e. there is a natural transformation